AWS extends Node 18 and Node 16 support - what this reprieve means

 In a typical SME environment, you might find dozens of small Lambda functions scattered across multiple AWS accounts.
 Some run every minute, others only on specific events.
 They all need reviewing.
 Treat this like a digital MOT: the sooner you inspect them, the less likely you'll be caught out when one stops behaving after an AWS change next spring.

-AWS now recommends migrating all Lambda functions to Node.js 20, which is the current long-term support runtime.
+The newest supported runtime is Node 22 and is a likely candidate for upgrading legacy functions.
 On paper, that sounds simple - change the runtime setting, redeploy, done.
 In reality, it rarely goes that smoothly.

 The AWS SDK surprise - v2 is gone